MaxPleaner/text-searcher/readme.md

-GeniusSearchTests is a module which contains all this application's code.
+GeniusSearchTests is a module which contains all this application's test code.

-Parts of it are defined in all of the .rb files in this directory.
+Parts of it are defined throuhout the .rb files in this directory.

+The search module is GeniusSearch, defined in [search.rb](search.rb)

 To run the tests: